Lion-Maru G

 Lion-Maru G (ライオン丸Ｇ, Raionmaru Jī) is a Japanese tokusatsu series that aired from October 1, 2006 to December 24, 2006 in Japan, lasting 13 episodes.
 It is the third part in the Lion-Maru trilogy, following Kaiketsu Lion-Maru and Fuun Lion-Maru.
 The "G" is short for 'Ghetto' or alternatively "Gigolo".This Lion-Maru is called "the Beast Transformed Gigolo Warrior".

 Story

 The story is set in the year 2011 in Neo-Kabukichō, a fictitious version of the real red-light district of Shinjuku, Tokyo.
-A wave of violent crime is being caused by a new contact lens drug called "Skull Eyes", enabling people to become superhumans called Kabukimono.
+A wave of violent crimes is being caused by a new contact lens drug called "Skull Eyes", enabling people to become superhumans called Kabukimono.
 It follows the story of the reincarnated Lion-Maru and Tiger Joe from the original Kaiketsu Lion-Maru.